miucciaknows/Watson-Assistant-API-Py/README.md

 In this one, i'm using Python to do an API with Watson Assistant.

-I'm going to provide a simple briefly above.
+I'm going to provide a simple briefly below.

 ### My Watson Assistant